2023 Lion City Sailors FC season

-The 2023 season is Lion City Sailors' 28th consecutive season in the Singapore Premier League and the 4th season since privatising from Home United They will play in the 2023–24 AFC Champions League, which marked their 4th appearance at the competition (including main play-offs), and their 2nd ACL Group Stage appearance, if qualified.
+The 2023 season was Lion City Sailors' 28th consecutive season in the Singapore Premier League and the 4th season since privatising from Home United They played in the 2023–24 AFC Champions League, which marked their fourth appearance at the competition (including main play-offs), and their second ACL Group Stage appearance.

-The female team will be playing in the Women's Premier League (Singapore).
+The female team played in the Women's Premier League (Singapore).